torproject/sbws/README.md

 [semantic versioning]: https://semver.org/

+In addition to the overall semantic version for sbws as a whole, there are simple integer versions for (i) the protcol sbws clients and servers use to speak to each other, and (ii) the format in which results are stored.
+Incrementing either of these version numbers requires a major version change for sbws.
+(Note that the reverse is **not** true: a major sbws version change does not require the integer versions for the wire protocol or result format to change)

 This project is released to the public domain under the CC0 1.0 Universal license.
 See [`LICENSE.md`](/LICENSE.md) for more information.

 ## Installing